cah90/tesseract-exercise/README.md

 ## Getting started

-After pulling the code in the folder, you should go to the folder using your terminal and do:
+After cloning the repository, inside the folder do:

 ````
 npm install
 ````

-After downloading all the needed packages,
-do:
+Then start the application with:

 ````
 nodemon src/server.js
 ````

-This will initialize the server and you can go to http://localhost:3000/
+This will initialize the server and you can view the web application at http://localhost:3000/

 ## License